axelson/dep_viz/README.md

 - [x] Use info box to show files that will be recompiled most often
   - [x] Calculate this not on the main thread
   - [x] Cache this calculation to be re-used when hovering
+- [x] When hover, in the info box show the outgoing dependencies
+- [x] Have a mode to show what files this file will trigger to compile
+  - Show the mode selector in the upper right
+- [x] When hovering a node, show compilation dependencies in info box
+- [x] Use different colors
+  - [x] Selected node shouldn't be same color as compile-time dependencies
+  - [x] Files that will case this file to recompile, and files this causes to recompile should be two separate colors
+- [x] Hide node-centric force layout for now
+- [x] Create a glossary
+- [x] Force layout charge should be set based on the number of nodes
+- [x] Use a tab layout to switch between "All files" and "Top stats"
+- [x] Change the stroke width when hovering
+- [x] Add mode selector
+- [x] Implement hover mode to see which files depend on the current file
+- [x] when in hover mode ancestors render the compile line that causes the highlighted file to compile
+- [x] Top stats: bold the current stat

+Maybe:
+- [ ] Create a "score" for the repository or the file
+  - Based on the number of files that cause the top files to get recompiled

 Future:
 - Configurable node coloring based on filename prefix